 Chronic otomastoiditis with ossicular erosions (aka) non-cholesteatomatous ossicular erosion or post inflammatory ossicular erosions is defined by the erosive changes involving the ossicles in the absence of cholesteatoma in a patient with a history of chronic otomastoiditis.

 Chronic otomastoiditis with tympanosclerosis represents calcific or bony middle ear foci secondary to suppurative chronic otomastoiditis.

 Common locations of calcifications include:

-It most commonly affects young to middle-aged adults but can uncommonly affect children.
+It most commonly affects young to middle-aged adults but can uncommonly also affect children.

 Chvostek sign is the facial twitch obtained by tapping the distribution of the facial nerve in front of the tragus.
 It is caused by mechanical irritability of peripheral nerves.
 It is indicative of hypocalcemia and is the most reliable test for hypocalcemia.

 The ciliary ganglion is one of four parasympathetic ganglia of the head and neck.
 It receives parasympathetic fibres from the oculomotor nerve.